milo168/EE209IOT/README.md

 ## ECE 209AS Winter 2020
 Project maintained by Joseph Miller, Arelys Navarro, Michael Lo

-## Abstract
-IoT security has become increasingly important as many of these embedded devices capture sensitive data and may even do computation on the spot.
-Through indirect measurements, it is possible to retrieve sensitive data and its computed results.
-One such side-channel attack is to measure the power consumption during operation.
-Certain operations have different power signatures (i.e. floating point vs integer operations) and so it is possible to figure out what operation is being done.
-In this project, we apply power analysis side channel attacks to successfully identify the original image of a Convolutional Neural Network (CNN).

 ## Tasks
 - [x] 1/28 Deadline for website with detailed proposal, timeline, and reference paper
 - [x] Wk.
 4 Chip Whisperer hands-on training and tutorials